lehins/massiv/README.md

   trying to read elements of delayed array)

 As far as usability of the library goes, it is very subjective, thus I'll let you be a judge of that.
 When talking about performance it is the facts that do matter.
-Thus, not continue this discussion in pure abstract words, below is a glimpse into benchmarks against Repa library running with GHC 8.0.2 on Intel® Core™ i7-3740QM CPU @ 2.70GHz × 8
+Thus, let's not continue this discussion in pure abstract words, below is a glimpse into benchmarks against Repa library running with GHC 8.0.2 on Intel® Core™ i7-3740QM CPU @ 2.70GHz × 8